Real Sociedad Logo

 Real Sociedad Logo 1958-1960

-The side seam of the ball disappeared, but wide light outlines were dividing each segment.
-The same lines are used for the edging of the flag and its elements.
-The monogram “SS” is not blue but beige for the first time and is located in a yellow semicircle.
+The ball’s side seam disappeared, but wide, light outlines divided each segment.
+The same lines are used to edge the flag and its elements.
+For the first time, the monogram “SS” is not blue but beige, set in a yellow semicircle.

 the 1960s – 1970s